Quick Guide To Writing The Perfect Blog

 Before you start

-Have a think about what you want the blog to achieve?
+Have a think about what you want the blog to achieve.

 Is it social shares or comments?
-Click-throughs to your web site?
+Click-throughs to your website?
 Or, possibly ranking on search engines (SEO)?
 Your objective is important in relation to the length of the blog.

 What is the purpose of the Blog?

 A successful blog is one that sticks to the point.
 Your reader may have seen your title on a social media post or have typed a question into a search engine.
 They are looking for answers, for a solution to their issue or problem and you need to present yourself as the authority/expert on this issue without trying to sell.
+Writing the perfect blog starts with giving solutions to the reader’s pains.

 Make the blog immediately engaging